 Who is subject to employer shared responsibility?

 If an employer doesn’t qualify as an ALE, it’s not subject to the employer mandate and won’t face penalties for not offering medical coverage.
-Due to the rising number of small businesses, many employers fall short of the ALE employee size requirements.
+Due to the rising number of small businesses, many employers fall short of the ALE employee size requirements1.

 What triggers the employer shared responsibility penalty?